adskyiproger/transmission-telegram-bot/README.md

    ```
    mkdir -p /data/Media/{Video,TVShows,Soft,Music}
    ```
    **NOTE:** You are not limited to single directory and you can use existing folders.
-Check `DIRECTORIES` section in configuration file `torrentino.yaml`
+Check `directories` section in configuration file `torrentino.yaml`

 2. Create dedicated user `dlna` for running docker containers and make this user owner of `/data/Media`:
    ```